agbign20/agbign20/README.md

 ### Hi there 👋

-My name is Alyssa and I am a sophomore at St. Lawrence University in Canton, NY.
+My name is Alyssa and I am a senior at St. Lawrence University in Canton, NY.

 I am double majoring in Mathematics and Statistics with a minor in Computer Science.